Description of Corynebacterium nasorum sp. nov. and Corynebacterium hallucis sp. nov. isolated from human nasal passages and skin

 Custom Prokka Annotations

-Prokka annotations for GET_HOMOLOGUES
+Prokka annotations for GET_HOMOLOGUES (NEEDS UPDATE!!!)

 This step annotates all the .fasta files in the selected input folder (path_i) and places all the output annotated files in the output folder (path_o).
 Output files headers get updated with –genus ‘Corynebacterium’ –species ‘sp’ and –strain based on the file name.
 We used default parameters, including gene recognition and translation initiation site identification with Prodigal (Hyatt et al., 2010).

-#conda activate Prokka
+conda activate Prokka

 mkdir -p "$path_o"